ojusharma/stress-test-form-website/README.md

 # Stress Test Form Website

-A stress test script to test form submission functionality on ribhav.live.
+Stress test scripts to test form submission functionality on multiple websites.

 ## About

+These stress test scripts were created with the permission of the website owners:
+- **Ribhav Sharma** (ribhav.live)
+- **Mithish Ravisankar** (mithishravisankar.com)

-This stress test script was created with the permission of the website owner, **Ribhav Sharma**.
-It was used to check the website's ability to accept and handle form submissions.
+The scripts were used to check the websites' ability to accept and handle form submissions.

 ## Requirements